eblot/pyftdi/pyftdi/README.rst

 * FT230X (single port, clock up to 48 Mhz, 3Mbps)

-Other FTDI_ devices could also be supported (including FT232* devices), although these devices are not a primary goal for PyFtdi, and therefore have not been tested with PyFtdi.
+Other FTDI_ devices could also be supported (including FT232* devices), although these devices are not a primary goal for PyFtdi_, and therefore have not been tested with PyFtdi_.

 Primary goals
 ~~~~~~~~~~~~~

-It should support the following modes:
+PyFtdi_ currently supports the following features:

 * UART/Serial USB converter, up to 12Mbps (depending on the FTDI device
   capability)